IDEP-network/Galactic-Standards/README.md

 ## Abstract

-This standard, defines a set of key value stores that are required to create digital assets in the IDEP Network.
+The Galactic-Standard-1 (GS1), defines a set of key value stores that are required to create digital assets in the IDEP Network.

 ## Motivation